Losing Weight Fast with Exercise

 Sarcopenia: Muscle Loss

 The loss of muscle mass is called sarcopenia.
 The average man can expect to lose a half-pound of muscle every year after age 30 and at the same time add a pound of fat each year.
 The loss of muscle is greatest between ages 50 and 75 and averages 25%.
 This loss of muscle leads to lower energy and a loss of function sometimes leading to a loss of independency.
+If you losing weigh fast is your goal you will need to maintain and build muscle mass through exercise and a solid nutrition plan.

 Resistance training can be accomplished many ways.
 Resistance training can be performed using free weights, moving one’s body weight, elastic bands, and strength training machines.